Extension Logo

 Other nutrients

 There is no research evidence that suggests that sulfur and micronutrients are needed for the optimum production of millet.
-So we do not suggest adding these nutrients to a fertilizer program.
+We do not suggest adding these nutrients to a fertilizer program.

 Authors: Daniel Kaiser, Extension nutrient management specialist, and Keith Piotrowski, director of the soil testing laboratory